Hiking the W Trek in Torres del Paine, Chile

 Day 4: Grey Glacier and the Finish

 The final day of the W Trek involved a hike up toward Grey Lake and the lookout point for Grey Glacier.
-With an early-morning start, we were able to enjoy the beautiful orange sunrise.
-We kept a quick pace during this half-day hike to be able to return to the campsite in time for the boat ride back across Lake Pehoé, leaving the W Trek and trails of Torres del Paine National park behind us.
+With an early-morning start, we enjoyed the beautiful orange skies and the sun rose.
+We kept a quick pace during this half-day hike to return to the campsite in time for the boat ride back across Lake Pehoé, leaving the W Trek and trails of Torres del Paine National park behind us.

 Hike details: